aydope/peek/README.md

 ### Customizing UI

-The UI HTML/CSS is generated in the `#generateWindows11Explorer` method.
+The UI HTML/CSS is generated in the `#generateUI` method.
 You can modify the styles and layout there.

 ## Browser Support